 For publicly traded companies, a large shareholding report system exists.
 A shareholder holding more than 5% of the outstanding shares, as calculated pursuant to the relevant regulations, is required to file a large shareholding report within five business days of it satisfying such requirements.
-Thereafter, as long as the shareholder satisfies the requirements, the shareholder is required to file updated reports when material changes occur with respect to the information contained in the report, including the case of an increase or decrease of 1% or more in the shareholding ratio.
+Thereafter, as long as the shareholder satisfies the requirements, the shareholder is required to file updated reports Contributed by: Hiroshi Mitoma, Tomohiko Iwasaki, Akemi Suzuki and Kosuke Hamaguchi, Nagashima Ohno & Tsunematsu when material changes occur with respect to the information contained in the report, including the case of an increase or decrease of 1% or more in the shareholding ratio.